The Department Meeting and the Committee Structure

 Under existing departmental by-laws, and by tradition, the Department Meeting sets policy and makes decisions in the most significant areas of the life of the department.
 (Certain decision-making powers are vested, by departmental by-laws or by university-wide regulations, in the Department Chair or in specific committees; the Department Meeting may act in an advisory capacity in those instances, but it does not then actually make decisions.)

-The two other major officers are the Graduate Program Director (GPD), who works with graduate students, maintains their files, and connects with the Graduate School; and the Director of Undergraduate Studies (DUGS).
-Other officers include the Graduate Admissions Director (GAD), the Chief Undergraduate Advisor (CUA) and the Department Human Subjects Review Officer.
+The three other major officers are the Graduate Program Director (GPD), who works with graduate students, maintains their files, and connects with the Graduate School; and the Undergraduate Program Director (UPD), and the Director of Undergraduate Advising (DUA).

 The Department of Anthropology tries to keep the number of its standing committees to a minimum, in order to simplify the administrative process.
 The four major committees are the Personnel Committee, the Graduate Studies Committee, The Undergraduate Studies Committee, and the Curriculum Committee.

 Ad hoc committees are formed whenever a particular task needs doing.
 For example, ad hoc committees handle such matters as the hiring of new faculty.
 Student members, from the caucuses, are asked to join such committees.